“A friendly, creative, environment for learning together”

 Week 1

-We have been learning about the 4 seasons and we focused on identify signs of Winter in the garden.
-We have also looked at the artists Antony Gormley and Andy Goldsworthy.
-We have created our own clay faces and natural sculptures inspired by their work.
-We also practised our DT skills of grating and cutting to bake an orange and lemon cake.
+We have been learning about the 4 seasons and we focused on identifying signs of Winter – there was lots of snow and ice so we were able to identify these straight away.
+We have also looked at the artist Andy Goldsworthy.
+We have created our own natural sculptures inspired by his work.
+We really enjoyed creating our own Jackson Pollock inspired drip/splatter paintings – it was great fun!We also practised our DT skills of grating and cutting to bake an orange and lemon cake.
+At the end of the day we had a taste of our cake and it was yummy!

 Week 2